-Lesson Plan: Reporting the War
+Lesson Plan: For Teachers: Reporting the War

 Ask students to identify, by writing or sketching, five impressions they have about the status of Canada's military at the international level today.

 Have students form small groups to share their impressions.
 As a whole class, discuss the accuracy and the sources for their impressions and the extent to which media influences their impressions about the military.

 Outline the Opportunity

 Direct students to the topic Canada Tunes In: Radio and TV's Early Years